hbshci/fhi/content/home/challenge-launch-intro.md

 Some of the greatest health care innovations have taken decades to reach widespread adoption.
 Long time horizons for seemingly significant solutions add to the ever-increasing cost of health care, threatening both our economy and our well-being.

-We are looking for ideas that have demonstrated value for the US health care delivery system and are ready to be widely disseminated. <a href="{{gsheets.links.challenge-application.url}}" target="_blank">What's your innovation?</a>
+We are looking for ideas that have demonstrated value for the U.S. health care delivery system and are ready to be widely disseminated. <a href="{{gsheets.links.challenge-application.url}}" target="_blank">What's your innovation?</a>